Project Integration Management Best Practices

 The Concept of Project Integration Management

-Large and complex projects involve various parties and components that must align for successful completions.
+Large and complex projects involve various parties and components that must be aligned for successful completion.
 Lack of communication and cooperation between the parties may slow down the project and cause failure.
-Project integration management process groups create a framework for collaboration aligns all the departments within a project.
+Project integration management process groups create a framework for collaboration to align all the departments within a project.

-A project team is responsible to create the project schedule, purchase goods or services, identify risks, control budget and other necessary processes to complete the project successfully.
+A project team is responsible to create the project schedule, purchase goods or services, identify risks, control the budget, and other necessary processes to complete the project successfully.
 Performing these responsibilities may be challenging.
-Integration management helps project teams to overcome the problems.
+Integration management helps project teams to work in harmony.

 Simply put, project integration management is a practice of making processes work together.
 In other words, it ensures that all the processes within a project work in a coordinated manner.